-Admission policy 2020/2021
+Admission policy 2021/2022

-This Admissions policy has been formally adopted by the Governing Body of this school.
+The Governing Body of this school has formally adopted this Admissions policy.
 In this school the Governing Body is the Admissions Authority and is responsible for determining the school's admissions policy.

-The number of places available in the Reception class 2020/21 is 60.
+The number of places available in the Reception class 2021/22 is 60.